Claim Completion Instructions

 Tax Identification Number (TIN)

 Enter the TIN of the billing dentist or dental entity.
 Inform your local Dentist Network Administration and Contracting department if your TIN or the name associated with that TIN changes.
+Important note: if your TIN changes, you will need to re-register for Online Services with your new TIN.

 National Provider Identifier (NPI)